Spring 2026 — Assignment 4

 Instructions:

-(2 points) Draw a control flow graph (or graphs) representing the software under test.
-Annotate all line of code/code fragments. (no need for data-flow annotations).
+(4 points) Draw a control flow graph representing the software under test (doSomething).
+Annotate all lines of code, definitions, and uses (i.e., data-flow annotations).

 Part 2: [6 points] Structural-based coverage criterion